mcdope/wrpdistributor/INTEGRATION.md

 All requests:

 - MUST HAVE a `Bearer` header set with the correct authentication token for the instance.
-- CAN HAVE but SHOULDN'T HAVE a body, It's ignored anyway, so save the bytes
+- CAN HAVE but SHOULDN'T HAVE a body, with PUT being an exception to that rule
 - WILL RETURN
 	- a statuscode of 200 in case of GET
 	- a statuscode of 202 for container start/stop actions (because of the delayed execution, exact delay between request and executions varies per config/install)